From $78K Solo to $130K with Partners in 16 Weeks: The Strategic Alliance That 5x’d Client Acquisition

 Total: 20 potential partners across 4 categories

-The filter: Must work with same revenue range ($2M-$10M).
-Must serve companies actively growing (not maintenance mode).
-Must have a client roster of 10+ active clients (deal flow matters).
+The filter: partners had to work with the same revenue range ($2M–$10M), serve companies that were actively growing (not in maintenance mode), and manage a roster of at least 10 active clients so deal flow was meaningful.

 Week 3, he researched each potential partner: